sfernana/FCCDIRAC/README.md

 [Storage Elements](https://twiki.cern.ch/twiki/bin/view/CLIC/DiracForUsers#Storage_Elements)

-Notice that you can also specify a list for the output data.
+Notice that you can also specify a list for the output data (lfns parameter).

 You can specify the ouptut file name you want to store permanently in the storage of your choice (e.g. CERN EOS resources).

-**my_root_file.root** has to be generated by the job else an error will be araised.
+**my_root_file.root** has to be generated by the job else an error will be raised.

 Here is the workflow of outputing data :